 - First and foremost, you should choose a game that fits two simple criteria – it is trendy and it brings you joy.
 Consider targeting games like League of Legends, Fortnite, VALORANT, CS: GO, Dota 2, and GTA V. All of them are extremely popular and can be super fun to play.
 Here you can monitor the latest trending games.

 - The other advice is to be consistent.
 Stick to a regular schedule and try to always show up at the scheduled time.
 This not only shows your commitment but also gives a sense of reliability to potential subscribers.
-Consider using Restream Scheduler for days when you are not able to live stream.
+Consider using Restream Events for days when you are not able to live stream.
 This tool allows you to broadcast your pre-recorded videos on multiple streaming platforms when your viewers expect you to go live.

 - Don’t forget that the ability to interact with viewers is the biggest advantage of live streamers.
 Many streamers shift their priority from actually concentrating on the game to constantly engaging the viewers.
 Keep the conversation going as much as you can, but don’t force things.
 Keep it simple and natural.